margaretmf/margaretmf.github.io/blog.md

 <br>
 (3) is my next tweet going to have anything to do with #DataScience?
 <br>
-(4) how does a supervised classifier able to classify tweets into tweets or retweets based on the text in them?
+(4) how is a supervised classifier able to classify tweets into tweets or retweets based on the text in them?
 <br>

 These are all questions I'd like to answer over the next few weeks.